ericvoit/draft-ietf-rats-ar4si/draft-ietf-rats-ar4si.md

    0:
    : No assertion

    1:
-   : The configuration is a known and approved config
+   : Verifer cannot parse unexpected Evidence.

+   -1:
+   : Verifier malfunction

    2:
+   : The configuration is a known and approved config.

+   3:
-   : The configuration includes or exposes no known vulnerabilities
+   : The configuration includes or exposes no known vulnerabilities.

    32:
-   : The configuration includes or exposes known vulnerabilities
+   : The configuration includes or exposes known vulnerabilities.

    96:
-   : The configuration is unsupportable as it exposes unacceptable security vulnerabilities
+   : The configuration is unsupportable as it exposes unacceptable security vulnerabilities.

-   -1:
-   : Unexpected error
+   99:
+   : Cryptographic validation of the Evidence has failed.

 executables:
 : A Verifier has appraised and evaluated relevant runtime files, scripts, and/or other objects which have been loaded into the Target environment's memory.

    0:
    : No assertion

    1:
+   : Verifer cannot parse unexpected Evidence.

+   -1:
+   : Verifier malfunction

+   2:
    : Only a recognized genuine set of approved executables, scripts, files, and/or objects have been loaded during and after the boot process.

-   2:
+   3:
    : Only a recognized genuine set of approved executables have been loaded during the boot process.

    32:
    : Only a recognized genuine set of executables, scripts, files, and/or objects have been loaded.
 However the Verifier cannot vouch for a subset of these due to known bugs or other known vulnerabilities.

    33:
    : Runtime memory includes executables, scripts, files, and/or objects which are not recognized.

    96:
    : Runtime memory includes executables, scripts, files, and/or object which are contraindicated.

-   -1:
-   : Unexpected error
+   99:
+   : Cryptographic validation of the Evidence has failed.

 file-system:
 :  A Verifier has evaluated the Attester's file system.

    0:
    : No assertion

    1:
+   : Verifer cannot parse unexpected Evidence.

+   -1:
+   : Verifier malfunction

+   2:
    : Only a recognized set of approved files are found.

    32:
    : The file system includes unrecognized executables, scripts, or files.

    96:
-   : The file system includes contraindicated executables, scripts, or files
+   : The file system includes contraindicated executables, scripts, or files.

-   -1:
-   : Unexpected error
+   99:
+   : Cryptographic validation of the Evidence has failed.

 hardware:
 : A Verifier has appraised any Attester hardware and firmware which are able to expose fingerprints of their identity and running code.

    0:
    : No assertion

    1:
+   : Verifer cannot parse unexpected Evidence.

+   -1:
+   : Verifier malfunction

+   2:
    : An Attester has passed its hardware and/or firmware verifications needed to demonstrate that these are genuine/supported.

    32: An Attester contains only genuine/supported hardware and/or firmware, but there are known security vulnerabilities.

    96:
    : Attester hardware and/or firmware is recognized, but its trustworthiness is contraindicated.

    97:
    : A Verifier does not recognize an Attester's hardware or firmware, but it should be recognized.

-   -1:
-   : Unexpected error
+   99:
+   : Cryptographic validation of the Evidence has failed.

 instance-identity:
 : A Verifier has appraised an Attesting Environment's unique identity based upon private key signed Evidence which can be correlated to a unique instantiated instance of the Attester.
 (Note: this Trustworthiness Claim should only be generated if the Verifier actually expects to recognize the unique identity of the Attester.)

    0:
    : No assertion

    1:
+   : Verifer cannot parse unexpected Evidence.

+   -1:
+   : Verifier malfunction

+   2:
    : The Attesting Environment is recognized, and the associated instance of the Attester is not known to be compromised.

    96:
    : The Attesting Environment is recognized, and but its unique private key indicates a device which is not trustworthy.

    97:
    : The Attesting Environment is not recognized; however the Verifier believes it should be.

-   -1:
-   : Unexpected error
+   99:
+   : Cryptographic validation of the Evidence has failed.

 runtime-opaque:
 : A Verifier has appraised the visibility of Attester objects in memory from perspectives outside the Attester.

    0:
    : No assertion

    1:
+   : Verifer cannot parse unexpected Evidence.

+   -1:
+   : Verifier malfunction

+   2:
    : the Attester's executing Target Environment and Attesting Environments are encrypted and within Trusted Execution Environment(s) opaque to the operating system, virtual machine manager, and peer  applications.
 (Note: This value corresponds to the protections asserted by O.RUNTIME_CONFIDENTIALITY from {{GP-TEE-PP}})

    32:
    : the Attester's executing Target Environment and Attesting Environments inaccessible from any other parallel application or Guest VM running on the Attester's physical device.
 (Note that unlike "1" these environments are not encrypted in a way which restricts the Attester's root operator visibility.
 See O.TA_ISOLATION from {{GP-TEE-PP}}.)

    96:
    : The Verifier has concluded that in memory objects are unacceptably visible within the physical host that supports the Attester.

-   -1:
-   : Unexpected error
+   99:
+   : Cryptographic validation of the Evidence has failed.

 sourced-data:
 : A Verifier has evaluated of the integrity of data objects from external systems used by the Attester.

    0:
    : No assertion

    1:
+   : Verifer cannot parse unexpected Evidence.

+   -1:
+   : Verifier malfunction

+   2:
    : All essential Attester source data objects have been provided by other Attester(s) whose most recent appraisal(s) had both no Trustworthiness Claims of "0" where the current Trustworthiness Claim is "Affirming", as well as no "Warning" or "Contraindicated" Trustworthiness Claims.

    32:
    : Attester source data objects come from unattested sources, or attested sources with "Warning" type Trustworthiness Claims.

    96:
    : Attester source data objects come from contraindicated sources.

-   -1:
-   : Unexpected error
+   99:
+   : Cryptographic validation of the Evidence has failed.

 storage-opaque:
 : A Verifier has appraised that an Attester is capable of encrypting persistent storage.
 (Note: Protections must meet the capabilities of {{OMTP-ATE}} Section 5, but need not be hardware tamper resistant.)

    0:
    : No assertion

    1:
+   : Verifer cannot parse unexpected Evidence.

+   -1:
+   : Verifier malfunction

+   2:
    : the Attester encrypts all secrets in persistent storage via using keys which are never visible outside an HSM or the Trusted Execution Environment hardware.

    32:
    : the Attester encrypts all persistently stored secrets, but without using hardware backed keys

    96:
    : There are persistent secrets which are stored unencrypted in an Attester.

-   -1:
-   : Unexpected error
+   99:
+   : Cryptographic validation of the Evidence has failed.

 It is possible for additonal Trustworthiness Claims and enumerated values to be defined in subsequent documents.
 At the same time, the standardized Trustworthiness Claim values listed above have been designed so there is no overlap within a Trustworthiness Tier.
 As a result, it is possible to imagine a future where overlapping Trustworthiness Claims within a single Trustworthiness Tier may be defined.
 Wherever possible, the Verifier SHOULD assign the best fitting standardized value.

 Where a Relying Party doesn't know how to handle a particular Trustworthiness Claim, it MAY choose an appropriate action based on the Trustworthiness Tier under which the enumerated value fits.

 It is up to the Verifier to publish the types of evaluations it performs when determining how Trustworthiness Claims are derived for a type of any particular type of Attester.
 It is out of the scope of this document for the Verifier to provide proof or specific logic on how a particular Trustworthiness Claim which it is asserting was derived.